Real Industry Design Challenges

 Choose a Design Challenge prompt.
 Working with Real Industry, partners select the most promising problem statement(s) to become part of our university design challenges.

-What does the future of video streaming look like in VR?
+What does the future of music streaming look like in VR?

 Use real-world data and technologies provided by our partners to design and prototype compelling experiences.